TernaryFortress/Security-Checklist/Linux/README.md

 ## Quick-fix scripts

-We are going to begin uploading some shell scripts that can perform these steps automatically.
+We are going to begin uploading some shell scripts that can perform all of these steps automatically.

 In order to run these scripts with admin priveleges, type `sudo bash /path/to/script.sh` in terminal, and the script will do the rest for you.